 A pioneer in computer architecture, in 1981 Dr. Hennessy drew together researchers to focus on a computer architecture known as RISC (Reduced Instruction Set Computer), a technology that has revolutionized the computer industry by increasing performance while reducing costs.
 In addition to his role in the basic research, Dr. Hennessy helped transfer this technology to industry.
 In 1984, he cofounded MIPS Computer Systems, now MIPS Technologies, which designs microprocessors.
 In recent years, his research has focused on the architecture of high-performance computers.

 Dr. Hennessy is a recipient of the 2000 IEEE John von Neumann Medal, the 2000 ASEE Benjamin Garver Lamme Award, the 2001 ACM Eckert-Mauchly Award, the 2001 Seymour Cray Computer Engineering Award, a 2004 NEC C&C Prize for lifetime achievement in computer science and engineering, a 2005 Founders Award from the American Academy of Arts and Sciences and the 2012 IEEE Medal of Honor, IEEE's highest award.
 He is a member of the National Academy of Engineering and the National Academy of Sciences, and he is a fellow of the American Academy of Arts and Sciences, the Association for Computing Machinery, and the Institute of Electrical and Electronics Engineers.

 He has lectured and published widely and is the co-author of two internationally used undergraduate and graduate textbooks on computer architecture design.
-Dr. Hennessy earned his BA in electrical engineering from Villanova University and his MS and PhD in computer science from the State University of New York at Stony Brook.
+Dr. Hennessy earned his bachelor’s degree in electrical engineering from Villanova University and his master’s and doctoral degrees in computer science from the State University of New York at Stony Brook